Pseudopodia: Lobopodia

 Lobopodia (or lobose pseudopods) are bulbous, short, and blunt in form.
 These finger-like, tubular pseudopodia contain both ectoplasm and endoplasm.
 They can be found in different kind of cells, notably in Lobosa and other Amoebozoa and in some Heterolobosea (Excavata).

 High-pressure lobopodia can also be found in human fibroblasts travelling through a complex network of 3D matrix (e.g. mammalian dermis, cell-derived matrix).
 Contrarily to other pseudopodia using the pressure exerted by actin polymerization on the membrane to extend, fibroblast lobopods use the nuclear piston mechanism consisting in pulling the nucleus via actomyosin contractility to push the cytoplasm that in turn push the membrane, leading to pseudopod formation.
 To occur, this lobopodia-based fibroblast migration needs nesprin 3, integrins, RhoA, ROCK and myosin II.

 Otherwise, lobopods are often accompanied with small lateral blebs forming along the side of the cell, probably due to the high intracellular pressure during lobopodia formation increasing the frequency of plasma membrane-cortex rupture.

 Reticulopodia

 Reticulopodia (or reticulose pseudopods), are complex formations in which individual pseudopods are merged and form irregular nets.
 The primary function of reticulopodia, also known as myxopodia, is food ingestion, with locomotion a secondary function.
 Reticulopods are typical of Foraminifera, Chlorarachnea, Gromia and Filoreta (Rhizaria).

+If a pseudopod is branched as a reticulopod is but not forming a network, it is known as a rhizopod.